How to create a work/life balance

 Work can be a difficult environment to be in sometimes, and work related stress can be a big factor in mental health issues.
 While stress at work isn’t always possible to get rid of completely, there are some things you can do to reduce it.

-Work-life balance is a phrase used to describe the time you spend on non-work activities compared to the time you spend on work activities.
+Work/life balance is a phrase used to describe the time you spend on non-work activities compared to the time you spend on work activities.
 It is more and more common for people to spend increasing amounts of time on work, and less time with friends and family, relaxing, or doing things they enjoy.
 This can have really negative impacts on mental health.

 Talk to your employer

 If your workload is too much and causing strain on your mental health, make this known to your employer and see if you can come to an agreement.
+It's better to address these issues and find ways to deal with them, rather than try and take on a workload you can't handle.

 Schedule your time well

-Turn those devices off!
+Turn those devices off

 Manage your stress